With Ethiopia on brink of escalation, diplomacy in doubt

 With time running out before the assault on Mekele and its population of some half-million people, the U.N.
 Security Council is reportedly meeting Tuesday to discuss the situation.

-But efforts by the U.N. secretary-general, the African Union, the European Union and others have been turned aside.
-In an unusually public disagreement over the weekend, the current AU chair, South African President Cyril Ramaphosa, backed three high-level envoys for Ethiopia, an initiative the U.N. chief quickly praised for “efforts to peacefully resolve the conflict.”
+In an unusually public disagreement over the weekend, the current African Union chair, South African President Cyril Ramaphosa, backed three high-level envoys for Ethiopia, an initiative the U.N. chief quickly praised for “efforts to peacefully resolve the conflict.”

 Ethiopia, however, said the envoys would meet with Abiy and not the Tigray leaders.

-“All possible scenarios will be on the table to talk, except bringing the gang to the table as a legitimate entity,” senior Ethiopian official Redwan Hussein told reporters on Monday.
+“All possible scenarios will be on the table to talk, except bringing the gang to the table as a legitimate entity,” senior Ethiopian official Redwan Hussein told reporters.
 Abiy’s government insists the leaders of the Tigray People’s Liberation Front are criminals on the run.

-The heavily armed TPLF dominated Ethiopia’s government for more than a quarter-century, then was sidelined after Abiy took office in 2018 and sought to centralize power in a country long ruled along ethnic lines.
+The TPLF dominated Ethiopia’s government for more than a quarter-century, but was sidelined after Abiy took office in 2018 and sought to centralize power in a country long ruled along ethnic lines.
 The TPLF opted out when Abiy dissolved the ruling coalition, then infuriated the federal government by holding an election in September after national elections were postponed by COVID-19.
 Abiy’s mandate has expired, the TPLF argues.

 Each side now regards the other as illegal.
-Meanwhile, hundreds if not thousands of people have been killed, nearly 40,000 people have fled into Sudan and the U.N. says 2 million people in the sealed-off Tigray region urgently need help as food and medical supplies run out.
+Meanwhile, hundreds if not thousands of people have been killed, some 40,000 people have fled into Sudan and the U.N. says 2 million people in the sealed-off Tigray region urgently need help.
+That number has doubled in three weeks.

+There are no humanitarian corridors, no humanitarian cease-fire.
+Soon there will be no food or fuel.

+“We haven’t been able to send any supplies since the beginning of the conflict, and this is due to blockage from all parties,” U.N. humanitarian spokesman Saviano Abreu told The Associated Press.
+“It is urgent for us to access the area.”
+One week of food is left for almost 100,000 Eritrean refugees inside Tigray, he said, and within hours fuel will run out to pump clean water to drink.

-With the crisis exploding, some were dismayed to hear the top U.S. diplomat for Africa, Tibor Nagy, repeat Washington’s stance that the TPLF was to blame for seeking to depose Abiy — and yet assert that the U.S. had little information from inside the Tigray region with communications largely severed.
+With the crisis exploding, some were dismayed to hear the top U.S. diplomat for Africa, Tibor Nagy, repeat Washington’s stance that the TPLF was to blame for seeking to depose Abiy — and yet assert that the U.S. had little information from inside the Tigray region with communications severed.

 The U.S. stance is notably different from other high-profile pleas for dialogue, which urge both sides for an immediate de-escalation without assigning blame.

-“Mediation, I think it’s very important to underscore – it’s a tactic, it’s a way to get to the goal.
-It’s not a goal in itself.
+Mediation is “not a goal in itself.
 I mean, our goal is a quick end to the conflict,” Nagy told reporters late last week, after acknowledging that U.S. diplomats are asked about it “immediately.”

 The U.S. ambassador to Ethiopia, Michael Raynor, added that in his discussions with Abiy and the Tigray leader, Debretsion Gebremichael, “there was a strong commitment on both sides to see the military conflict through.”

 Alarmed, nearly 20 U.S. senators have urged Secretary of State Mike Pompeo to engage Abiy directly before it’s too late.
 “The country has a once in a generation opportunity that we must not let slip away,” another senator, Bob Menendez, said.
-Without quick action pushing for dialogue, “I fear that bloody and protracted conflict is unavoidable.”

-Cameron Hudson, former director for African Affairs on the National Security Council and a senior fellow at the Atlantic Council think tank, told The Associated Press he found the U.S. idea that mediation is not the goal “flabbergasting.”
+Cameron Hudson, former director for African Affairs on the National Security Council and a senior fellow at the Atlantic Council think tank, told the AP he found the U.S. idea that mediation is not the goal “flabbergasting.”
 “When you’re making absolutely no headway, then you have to have incremental steps, progress.
 If mediation is an incremental step on the way to peace, then it needs to be the principal aim,” he said.

-There appear to be no “trust but verify elements” in the U.S. stance on Ethiopia’s conflict, Hudson added.
+There appear to be no “trust but verify elements” in the U.S. stance, Hudson added.

 “We have the largest drone base in Africa 500 miles from where the fighting is being carried out,” he said, referring to the U.S. military base in neighboring Djibouti.
 Its use against al-Shabab extremists in Somalia is “not so intensive at this stage we cannot spare some of the assets in that theater to help us ascertain what’s happening inside Tigray unless we have decided ... we don’t want to find out for ourselves.”

-Hudson said it seems the State Department is trying to restore U.S. credibility with Abiy, and regain some leverage, after Trump did “significant damage” with a campaign to punish Ethiopia for its stance in a dispute with Egypt on building a massive dam on the Blue Nile.
+Hudson said it seems the State Department is trying to restore U.S. credibility with Abiy, and regain some leverage, after Trump did “significant damage” with a campaign to punish Ethiopia for its stance in a dispute with Egypt over building a massive dam on the Blue Nile.
 In a rare intervention on an African issue, Trump told the State Department to suspend millions of dollars of aid to Ethiopia and asserted that Egypt would “blow up” the dam.

 Now there are signs that others in the Trump administration are pushing for dialogue, and fast.
 The National Security Council overnight tweeted: “The United States calls for mediation in Ethiopia and supports the efforts led by Cyril Ramaphosa and the African Union to end this tragic conflict now.”